 You’re having cold brewed coffee you wish to take during your commute.
-The first thing that comes to your mind is reheating it in the microwave using a solo cup.
+The first thing that comes to mind is reheating it in the microwave using a solo cup.

 But can you microwave red solo cups?
 This is an unanswered question that needs an urgent answer.